 The undergraduate major in computer information systems is designed to acquaint students with current concepts and processes in business information systems technology.
 Emphasis is placed on system analysis and design of business applications, programming skills in at least one high level programming language, and proficiency in various microcomputer application software packages.

-In addition to the Business Administration major, the Computer Information Systems major requires: CISM 2313 or CISM/MATH 2314,3301,3305,3311, 4326.4332,4336,4338, or CISM 4340; CISM 4292 or 4297; and BUSA 4299.
+In addition to the Business Administration major, the Computer Information Systems major requires: CISM 2313 or CISM/MATH 2314, CISM 3301, 3305, 3311, 4326, 4332, 4336; either CISM 4338 or 4340; CISM 4292 or 4297; and BUSA 4299.